Jagrati1213/react-show-app/README.md

 # React Based - Shows App
-It's a react base show's website, where you can login, signin & book tickets for movies.
+It's a react base show's website, where you can login, signin & book tickets for shows.
+In this project I used Redux to manage state with globall.
 ### Learned Things
 - React Component
 - Redux